 Some schools use an enrollment contract to explain what you can expect them to give you for your money.
 Read the contract carefully before you sign it.
 A representative of the school may promise you things that aren’t in the contract, such as help finding a job.
 If the representative makes you a promise, ask him or her to write the promise on the contract and sign and date it.
 A promise is usually not enforceable in court unless it’s in writing.

-You need to pass one of these exams: ACT, SAT, or GED
+You need to pass one of these exams: ACT, SAT, or score high on the GED